leo-colisson/proof-at-the-end/README.md

 - `default text link`: default text for the link to the proof, equivalent of `text link={See \hyperref[proof:prAtEnd\pratendcountercurrent]{proof} on page~\pageref{proof:prAtEnd\pratendcountercurrent}.}`
 - `default text proof`: default text for the proof in appendix, equivalent of `text proof={Proof of \string\pratendRef{thm:prAtEnd\pratendcountercurrent}}`
 - `text proof translated`: like `default text proof`, but takes one argument and use it instead of `Proof of`.
 Example: `text proof translated={Preuve du}`
+- `text link external appendix`: style used to configure the text to display when the appendix is in an external file.
+Defaults to `text link={The proof is in the appendix.}`.
+- `external appendix`: useful when the the proofs are moved in an external file (read more above).
+In particular, it will ensure that normal theorems are used instead of restate since restate does not work across files.
+This will also apply `text link external appendix` to change the text accordingly.
+- `only external appendix`: like `external appendix`, but without changing the text.
 - `bare defaults`: default style that is loaded before anything else that configure by default a link to the proof, put the proof in appendix, use the category `defaultcategory`.
 It is an alias of `end, link to proof, no restate,category=defaultcategory, default text link,default text proof,restate command=pratenddummymacro`.
 - `configuration options`: style that contains the options used to load the package.
 It is called right after `bare defaults`.
 Note that you cannot insert macro in the options, overwrite `global custom defaults` instead
 - `global custom defaults`: empty style that you can overwrite to change the global defaults